DeependraVerma/DeependraVerma/README.md

 ### 👋 Hi there, I'm Deependra Verma

-I am a passionate data enthusiast and product management professional, with a rich skill set in Python, SQL, Data Science, Machine Learning, Deep Learning, and LLMs, I bring three years of hands-on experience in data science.
-As a Kaggle medalist and a proud recipient of a Professional Certification in Data Science from Purdue University, my journey has been marked by continuous learning and application.
+I am an AI Team Lead with a deep passion for Generative AI, Large Language Models (LLMs), and data-driven problem-solving.
+With expertise in Python, SQL, Data Science, Machine Learning, Deep Learning, and AI Engineering, I bring over four years of hands-on experience in the field.
+My journey is marked by continuous learning, with notable achievements including a Kaggle medal, a Professional Certification in Data Science from Purdue University, and leadership in cutting-edge AI projects.

-I've honed my expertise through a significant internship with MedTourEasy, working on fitness data projects.
-My proficiency lies in modular coding for end-to-end data science projects, including LLMs, Deep Learning, Machine Learning, and Data Analytics.
-My goal is to leverage these skills to drive impactful innovations and deliver comprehensive data-driven solutions.
+Currently, I lead AI initiatives at Netweb Technologies, focusing on LLM fine-tuning, Prompt engineering, RAG, Generative AI, and computer vision solutions.
+My work includes advanced models like Llama 3.1, Llama 3.2, GPT, stable diffusion, data augmentation, and deploying scalable AI systems through Docker and Kubernetes.
+With expertise in AWS, Azure, GCP, GPUs of Nvidia/AMD.
 ---

 ## About Me 🌟

-- 🎓 **Educational Background**: Professional Certification in Data Science from PURDUE University, Internship in Data Science from MedTourEasy, achieved a top-tier All India Rank in the GATE 2017, postgraduate in Mechanical Engineering from NIT Patna.
+- 🎓 **Educational Background**: Professional Certification in Data Science from PURDUE University, Internship in Data Science from MedTourEasy, achieved a top-tier All India Rank in the GATE 2017, postgraduate from NIT Patna.
-- 🧑‍🏫 **Professional Journey**: Transitioned from being a Subject Matter Expert and Physics Teacher to excelling in Data Scientist roles.
+- 🧑‍🏫 **Professional Journey**: Transitioned from a Subject Matter Expert and Physics Teacher to AI Team Lead, excelling in AI Engineering, LLM, and data-driven innovations.
-- 💻 **Tech Enthusiast**: Adept at utilizing technologies like Python, Machine Learning, Deep Learning, Data Science, and SQL to enhance Data Science efficiency.
+- 💻 **Tech Enthusiast**: Adept at utilizing technologies like GenerativeAI, Python, Machine Learning, Deep Learning, Data Science, and SQL to enhance Data Science efficiency.
-- 📈 **Data-Driven Expertise**: With three years of experience in data science, I am proficient in Python, SQL, Data Science, Machine Learning, and Deep Learning.
+- 📈 **Data-Driven Expertise**: With four years of experience in AI and data science, I am proficient in GenerativeAI, Python, SQL, Data Science, Machine Learning, and Deep Learning.
 My journey in data science is highlighted by Kaggle achievements and a Professional Certification from Purdue University.
 - 🌐 **Global Perspective in Ed-Tech**: Gained substantial experience in the Ed-Tech sector, focusing on AI applications to revolutionize learning experiences and contribute to business growth.
 This includes a significant data science project during my internship with MedTourEasy, centered around fitness data.

 ---